performancecopilot/pcp/docs/pcp-programmers-guide.rst

 PMDA, and provide a hierarchical taxonomy to guarantee uniqueness within each PMDA.

-Performance Metrics Name Space PMNSThe Performance Metrics Name Space (PMNS) describes the exported performance metrics, in particular the mapping from PMID to external name, and vice-versa.
+The Performance Metrics Name Space
+(PMNS) describes the exported performance metrics, in particular the mapping from PMID to external name, and vice-versa.